vistec-AI/WangchanX/README.md

 ## Fine-tuning

-To start fine-tuning your own LLM, we recommend using QLoRa fine-tuning because it consumes much lesser resources compared to fully fine-tuning the LLM.
+To start fine-tuning your own LLM, we recommend using QLoRa fine-tuning because it consumes much fewer resources compared to fully fine-tuning the LLM.
 The main template for the script is structured as
 ```
 {RUNNER} scripts/run_{MODE}.py {RECIPE}
 ```